pandaOnCode/Blockdash/README.md

 # Milestones

-Phase 1 (2 days )
+### Phase 1 (2 days )
 - Displaying coins and their details with an API.
+- Ability to search a coin.
-- Ability to create collections and add coins to them.
+- Ability to create collections and name them.
-- User created
-- Crud for collections
+- Being able to add and delete coins from a collection.
+- Collections can be deleted.
-Phase 2 (2 days)
+### Phase 2 (2 days)
-- Routes to different pages.
-- Styling
+- Fully functioning navbar with routes setup
-- Fetch News
+- News page that fetches crypto news
+- CSS styling
- Phase 3 (2 days)
+### Phase 3 (2 days)
-- User auth
+- User authentication
 - Add news to collection
 - Complete MVP
- Phase 4 (1 day)
+#### Phase 4 (1 day)
 - Stretch goals
-Final Phase
+### Final Phase
-Debugging and submission
+- Debugging and submission

 ![welcome screen](images/3.jpg)
 ![Login screen](images/4.jpg)